IroAlexis/lunionplay/README.md

 # Lunion Play

-Wrapper which allows installing and/or running Windows games on Linux using Wine.
+Wine Wrapper which allows installing and/or running Windows games on Linux.

+The main goal is to offer an Proton alternative to launch your GOG games.
+You can use the Wine package of your Linux distribution (but it is not ideal for gaming) or Lutris builds or Wine GE builds or else Wine TkG builds.

+Note : You can try for launch games from other platforms but I don't cover this cases.

-This is a first draft that allows me to have an overview for the Wine use and which also makes Wine.
+*This is a draft that allows me to have an overview for the Wine use and which also makes Wine.*